Andrew Dickson White bibliography: Works

 Paper Money Inflation in France: How it Came; What it Brought; and How it Ended.
-First edition, New York, 1876; abridged edition published by the New York Society for Political Education, 1882; revised edition with additions, New York, 1896.
+First edition, New York, 1876; abridged edition published by the New York Society for Political Education, 1882; revised edition with additions, New York, 1896 published under the title Fiat Money Inflation in France.

 The Warfare of Science.
 First American edition, New York, 1876; first English edition, with Prefatory Note by Professor John Tyndall, London, 1876; Swedish translation, with Preface by H. M. Melin, Lund, 1877.

 Syllabus of Lectures on the General Development of Penal Law;

 Development and Disuse of Torture in Procedure and in Penalty;